Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

-ttt_veteran_announce                        0       // Whether to announce to all other living players when the veteran is the last remaining innocent ttt_veteran_shop_active_only                1       // Whether the veteran's shop should be available only after they activate ttt_veteran_shop_delay                      0       // Whether the veteran's purchased shop items should be held until they activate
+ttt_veteran_announce                        0       // Whether to announce to all other living players when the veteran is the last remaining innocent ttt_veteran_shop_active_only                1       // Whether the veteran's shop should be available only after they activate ttt_veteran_shop_delay                      0       // Whether the veteran's purchased shop items should be held until they activate ttt_veteran_activation_credits              0       // The number of credits to give the veteran when they are activated

 // Doctor
 ttt_doctor_credits_starting                 1       // The number of credits a doctor should start with